newmancroos/SecureMicroservices/README.md

 ## Rolebased Authorization

 To allow rolebased authorization
-1. Need to add roles to the users
+1. Need to add roles to the users (IdentityServier project)
   <pre>
     new TestUser
     {